farisachugthai/ipython/docs/source/sphinxext/lexer.rst

 .. py:class:: IPythonPartialTracebackLexer

-  Supports 2.x and 3.x via the keyword `python3`.
   The partial traceback lexer reads everything but the Python code appearing in a traceback.

 .. py:class:: IPythonTracebackLexer

-  Supports 2.x and 3.x via the keyword `python3`.
   The full lexer combines the partial lexer with an IPython lexer.

 .. py:class:: IPythonConsoleLexer

   A lexer for IPython console sessions, with support for tracebacks.
-  Supports 2.x and 3.x via the keyword `python3`.

 .. py:class:: IPyLexer

   A friendly lexer which examines the first line of text and from it, decides whether to use an IPython lexer or an IPython console lexer.
+  This is probably the only lexer that needs to be explicitly added to Pygments.

-  Supports 2.x and 3.x via the keyword `python3`.
+.. note:: All Lexers support 2.x and 3.x via the keyword `python3`.

+.. _lexer-console-highlighting:

 IPython Console Highlighting
 ============================